zhichaoxu04/MetaR2M-paper/README.md

 > [!IMPORTANT]
 > For more details or instructions of this package, please refer to [MetaR2M](https://github.com/zhichaoxu04/MetaR2M).
 Here we only provide the simulation settings and computational details for the paper.

-[MetaR2M](https://github.com/zhichaoxu04/MetaR2M): A powerful tests for genetic set-based inference with interval-censored competing risks outcomes.
+[MetaR2M](https://github.com/zhichaoxu04/MetaR2M): A novel framework for conducting meta-analyses in high-dimensional settings, specifically for evaluating the R2-based total mediation effect.

 We provide the scripts to perform: